FirelyTeam/firely-docs-firely-server/releasenotes/upgrade.rst

 #.
 Install the ``screen`` tool or check whether it is installed with ``screen --version``
 #.
 Start a screen session: ``screen``
 #.
 Execute the migration script in this screen session
 #.
-In case the connection breaks, you can reconnect to the session via ``screen -r``
+In case the SSH connection breaks, you can connect via SSH again and get access to the running migration process using the command ``screen -r``
 #.
 Wait until the migration is done and restart Firely Server

 In case the migration actually times out or is interrupted, the ``updateMany()`` operator will continue running in the background.
 The update of the schema version, however, will not succeed and needs to be performed manually.
 Follow these steps to do so: